gxc-international-innovation-challenge/gxc-team-12/README.md

 ### Ideation

+To begin our process, we created an [Empathy Map](https://github.com/gxc-international-innovation-challenge/gxc-team-12/wiki/Empathy-Map), in order to get in the mind set of our challenge giver.
+After we came up with the idea of using green walls we created a [Storyboard](https://github.com/gxc-international-innovation-challenge/gxc-team-12/wiki/Storyboard) to help us then be in the mind-set of the customer using our digital solution.
+Now that we had our digital solution we made an [FAQ](https://github.com/gxc-international-innovation-challenge/gxc-team-12/wiki/FAQ) to look into the details of our solution and then we create a [Press Release](https://github.com/gxc-international-innovation-challenge/gxc-team-12/wiki/Press-Release) to introduce our digital solution to the world.

-To begin our process, we created an empathy map, storyboard, and a business model canvas to show our thought process.
-Through each of these, we illustrated how our business shall be conducted.
+Because we were thinking of our solution like a business, a [Business-Model-Canvas](https://github.com/gxc-international-innovation-challenge/gxc-team-12/wiki/Business-Model-Canvas) was created to make sure we had a sustainable business plan.
+Through each of these processes, we illustrated how our business shall be conducted.

 ### Prototype

-After thorough research, we created a website which illustrates the costs, benefits, and how to create a green wall.
-There is also an FAQ page which portrays basic information regarding questions one may have about building a green wall.
-The website includes a questionnaire to guide users to the most valuable information, and a forum page for questions that are not answered in the website.
+After thorough research, we created a [website](https://www.figma.com/proto/01KB7F0Ikml6IViFnFYZsS/Landing-Page?node-id=1%3A2&scaling=scale-down) which illustrates the costs, benefits, and planning and construction of a green wall.
+The website includes a questionnaire to guide users to the most valuable information, and a forum page for questions that are not answered in the website and to bring a sense of community to those interested in the green walls.
+In all, the website brings together varying aspects of green walls that one would have to research in multiple blogs and websites.
+With this website, the user can go from start to finish with their green wall idea.

 ### Challenge Contribution Value